techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 ### I disagree with my company doctor's advice.
 What should I do?

 You can get a second opinion fron an alternative company doctor.
 The employer is required to pay for it.

-### Is the company doctor allowed to share my medical details with the company?

-Medical details: No. Where it concerns their advice on what work duties you're able to perform: Yes.

-For example, the company doctor might have advised you that while you're receiving certain medical treatment, it's best for you not to perform your usual work duties.
-Only the company doctor's *advice* should be communicated both to you (their patient) and your employer (the company), not any confidential medical information.

 ### Can the company doctor tell me to leave the company?